 Chocolate mendiants are small disks of chocolate garnished with assorted toppings.
 This is in reference to the Christmas tradition in Provence, where people end the celebratory dinner with Les 13 Desserts de Noël.
 However decadent this sounds, it is actually a pretty ascetic assortment of thirteen (as in Jesus plus his twelve apostles) simple desserts: black and white nougat, olive oil bread, various nuts, and dried or fresh fruit.

 Among these are the four mendiants, or beggars, symbolizing four mendicant monastic orders and the color of their robes : raisins for the Dominicans, hazelnuts for the Augustins, dried figs for the Franciscans, and almonds for the Carmelites.

-This is the origin of the name “mendiant”, more generally given to food preparations that involve dried fruits and nuts: cakes, ice cream or, in my case, chocolate bites.
+This is the origin of the food term “mendiant”, more generally given to food preparations that involve dried fruits and nuts: cakes, ice cream or here, chocolate mendiants.

-fruits : dark and blond raisins, dried blueberries, dried cranberries, prunes, crystallized ginger, crystallized orange rind
+- Assorted dried fruit: raisins, blueberries, cranberries, prunes, crystallized ginger, crystallized orange rind

-A feuille guitare, which is a sheet of smooth and thick plastic that makes it easy to work with melted chocolate.
-Parchment paper can also be used, although it won’t be as convenient.
+- A feuille guitare, i.e. a sheet of thick food-safe plastic that makes it easy to work with melted chocolate.
+Use parchment paper if unavailable

-Lay your feuille guitare over a flat and cold surface and take the bowl of chocolate off the heat.
-Drop small spoonfuls of chocolate on the sheet, using the back of the spoon to make little circles.
-Set two to three topping elements on the circle.
-Work a few mendiants at a time, depositing six circles of chocolate, then decorating them, before making three new circles.
+- Place your feuille guitare on a flat and cold surface and take the bowl of chocolate off the heat.
+Drop small spoonfuls of chocolate on the sheet, using the back of the spoon to form little circles, about 4cm (1 1/2 inches) across.

-When a batch is complete, put the sheet in a cool place for the chocolate to harden.
-Wait until the chocolate is completely set before lifting the mendiants cautiously from the sheet.
+- When a batch is complete, place the sheet in a cool place for the chocolate to set, then pluck the mendiants cautiously from the sheet.